zebreus/rudelshopping/README.md

-# diyhrt
 This is an onlineshop for Rudelblinken.
-Its currently live on https://katzenohren.essen.jetzt
+Its currently live on https://rudelb.link/